Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics: Experiments

-\textbf{In-Scene Relighting.} We additionally evaluate in-scene relighting on MIIW (Tab.~\ref{tab:MIIW-in-scene}) by relighting each image captured under illumination $i$ to the corresponding $(i+12)$ condition.
-Our method achieves consistent performance and the second-best LPIPS without requiring any privileged labels.
-In contrast, UniRelight—despite using additional supervision, video-based training, and dataset-specific optimization—still exhibits noticeable failures, as reflected in both quantitative and qualitative comparisons (Fig.~\ref{fig:miiw_comparison}).
+\textbf{In-Scene Relighting.} We also evaluate in-scene relighting on MIIW (Tab.~\ref{tab:MIIW-in-scene}), where each image captured under illumination $i$ is relit to the corresponding $(i+12)$ illumination condition.
+ALI achieves consistent performance and the second-best LPIPS without privileged labels.
+In contrast, UniRelight, despite using additional supervision, video-based training, and dataset-specific optimization, still exhibits noticeable failures in challenging material regions, as shown in Fig.~\ref{fig:miiw_comparison}.

-\textbf{Evaluation on In-the-Wild Images.} We further assess qualitative performance on real-world images (Fig.~\ref{fig:real_m_relight_swapped}) against IC-Light~\citep{IC-Light}, DiffusionRenderer~\citep{DiffusionRenderer2025}, Latent Intrinsics~\citep{Latent-Intrinsic}, and LumiNet~\citep{LumiNet}.
-Our method more faithfully transfers target illumination, capturing shadows and consistent reflectance.
-In contrast, IC-Light often introduces stylized or oversaturated highlights, while LumiNet produces artifacts on reflective surfaces and fails to preserve fine structures.